jakobnissen/jakobnissen.github.io/posts/optimise.md

 Lastly, in my experience, LLVM is very, very good at optimising non-branch instructions, especially bitwise operators, but usually can't optimise away non-dead branches.
 Find any out-of-place branches, and simplify your code to remove them.

 [^1]: Already here I violate the advice I gave in the preface: To not think of certain operations as inherently slow.
 Type instability causes dynamic dispatch, which typically take tens to hundreds of nanoseconds.
-There are plenty of context where a fraction of a microsecond is neglible.
+There are plenty of context where a fraction of a microsecond is negligible.
 Use your judgement.